-- 1. Volumetric methods of Analysis: - i) Determination of Ferric iron by photochemical reduction - ii).
-Determination of Nickel by EDTA - iii) Determination of Calcium and Magnesium in a mixture by EDTA - iv) Determination of Ferrocyanide by Ceric sulphate - v) Determination of Copper(II) in presence of iron(III) - 2.
-Gravimetric methods of Analysis: - i) Determination of Zinc as Zinc pyrophosphate - ii).
+1.Volumetric methods of Analysis:

+- ii).
+Determination of Nickel by EDTA - iii) Determination of Calcium and Magnesium in a mixture by EDTA - iv) Determination of Ferrocyanide by Ceric sulphate - v) Determination of Copper(II) in presence of iron(III)

+2.Gravimetric methods of Analysis:

+- i) Determination of Zinc as Zinc pyrophosphate - ii).
 Determination of Nickel from a mixture of Copper and Nickel.

-ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY REVISED SYLLABUS FOR PHYSICAL CHEMISTRY SPECIALIZATION SEMESTER-II PRACTICALS -II: PHYSICAL CHEMISTRY (With effect from the admitted batch of 2021-2022 academic year)
+ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY M.Sc CHEMISTRY (PREVIOUS) SYLLABUS SEMESTER-II PAPER: PHYSICAL CHEMISTRY PRACTICALS -II (Effective from the admitted batch of 2021-2022)

-- CO1 To have hands-on experience/practical knowledge in performing Physical chemistry experiments - CO2 To develop skills on handling instruments like Potentiometry and perform different types of acid-base and redox titrations - CO3 To determine specific rotations and percentage of to optically active substances by polarimetrically - CO4 To study the stability of complex ion and stranded free energy change and equilibrium constant by potentiometry
+- CO 1:To have hands-on experience/practical knowledge in performing Physical chemistry experiments - CO 2: To develop skills on handling instruments like Potentiometry and perform different types of acid-base and redox titrations - CO 3: To determine specific rotations and percentage of to optically active substances by polarimetrically - CO 4: To study the stability of complex ion and stranded free energy change and equilibrium constant by potentiometry

-- LO1 To be able to develop/practical skills to solve problems in chemistry - LO2 To extend the principle of Potentiometric titration to other kind of reactions. - LO3 To study the kinetics of reactions and determine the order of reaction
+LO 1: To be able to develop/practical skills to solve problems in chemistry.

+LO 2: To extend the principle of Potentiometric titration to other kind of reactions.

+LO 3: To study the kinetics of reactions and determine the order of reactions.

-- 1. Potentiometric titration of Iron (II) using potassium dichromate - 2.
-Potentiometric titration of strong acid with a strong base using quinhydrone electrode - 3.
-Determination of kinetics of Ester hydrolysis - 4.
-Determination of Equilibrium constant of Potassium Iodide-Iodine system - 5.
-Determination of kinetics of inversion of cane sugar by polarimetry method.
+1. Potentiometric titration of Iron (II) using potassium dichromate

+2. Potentiometric titration of strong acid with a strong base using quinhydrone electrode

+3. Determination of kinetics of Ester hydrolysis

+4. Determination of Equilibrium constant of Potassium Iodide-Iodine system

+5. Determination of kinetics of inversion of cane sugar by polarimetry method.